-- 1. The move has no disconnection if the handle is turned faster than 0.2 rotation/second, but the move is disconnected if the handle is turned slower than 0.2 rotation/second. - 2.
-When the handle interpolation mode is turned off during handle interpolation, the remaining move distance is executed by the F command. - Handle interpolation is disable during thread cutting. - 4.
-There is no need to select the handle axis for handle interpolation. - The handle interpolation mode is disregarded during automatic mode handle offset. - 6.
-The override is normally commanded regardless of the setting on the feed override selection switch. - 7.
+1. The move has no disconnection if the handle is turned faster than 0.2 rotation/second, but the move is disconnected if the handle is turned slower than 0.2 rotation/second.

+- 2. When the handle interpolation mode is turned off during handle interpolation, the remaining move distance is executed by the F command. - 3.
+When there are two handles (2-handle specification), the 1st handle alone is enabled. - 4.
+Handle interpolation is disabled during thread cutting. - 5.
+There is no need to select the handle axis for handle interpolation. - 6.
+The handle interpolation mode is disregarded during automatic mode handle offset. - 7.
+The override is normally commanded regardless of the setting on the feed override selection switch. - 8.
 During dry run, the override changes by the dry run speed.
 Thus, the override varies according to the setting on the feed override selection switch and the setting of the rapid feedrate.